A good carpenter knows his tools – and if you’re a trader, your charting software is your most important tool. So get to know it, inside and out.

-6. Hot keys for workspace and window pointers
+How to setup Hot Keys for workspace and window pointers

 Easy one here and already setup with the default TradeStation settings.
 You can select the workspace you want to view with control + page up/down.
 Then select the window (or chart) you want to be live with control + tab.
 Finally, change the bar spacing with the up and down arrows.

-11. (Bonus) How to change text size in TradeStation
+How to change the text size in TradeStation

 I often get asked this question: “How do you change the default text size in TradeStation?”
 Well, here are the steps: